trimble-oss/website-modus.trimble.com/content/components/in-field/scrollbars/_index.md

 - An area has scrolling content.
 - Allow users to easily navigate through the content without having to zoom in and out or swipe.
-- If a touch screen does not support gestures or the bar needs to be clearly visible, use button scrolling.
+- If a touchscreen does not support gestures or the bar needs to be clearly visible, use button scrolling.

 **Don't use when**